VA Marriage Ammendment

 The 2025 General Assembly passed a resolution to amend the Virginia Constitution’s definition of marriage.
 The proposed amendment would replace the current language that recognizes marriage as only between one man and one woman with a provision that recognizes marriage between "any two persons," including same-sex and transgender individuals.

+We oppose the marriage amendment.
 We support traditional family values and oppose efforts to alter the historical definition of marriage.
 We believe voters should carefully consider the long-term social and legal impacts of redefining constitutional protections around marriage.